Learn to Feel Your Body

 are included in Muscle Control Package Options 1, 2 and 3 listed below.

 These next two video routines are included in Options 2 and 3.

-Frictional Arm And Leg Strength is a routine that teaches you how to use the floor to activate muscles in your arms and/or legs.
+Frictional Muscle Control is a routine that teaches you how to use the floor to activate muscles in your arms and/or legs.